Global Illicit Trade Environment Index

 Read the press release: "Myanmar at Bottom of Global Index on Illicit Trade"

 Bogota, Colombia, 18 October 2018 – TRACIT urged Colombia to work with the private sector to develop a comprehensive and effective anti-illicit trade program to curb illicit goods that harm legitimate businesses, workers, consumers and governments.
-TRACIT issued a set of policy recommendations for Colombia at the Business Council for International Understanding (BCIU) event: Creating a Partnership to Fight Illicit Trade.
+Colombia ranks 43 out of 84 on the Global Illicit Trade Environment Index, primarily because of issues around transparency and governance of its Free Trade Zones (FTZs).

 European Launch of the Global Illicit Trade Environment Index